Car Seats Series #4 : Installation

 - Lock the seat belt either by locking the seat belt mechanism or the lock off on the car seat.
 Some people tighten the belt then lock, it depends on the type of lock you have and if the seat doesn’t loosen while locking if you tighten first.
 (In recent years, it has become rare that you would need to use a locking clip to install a car seat correctly.)

 - Tighten the seat belt by removing excess webbing while applying pressure to the car seat until the seat moves less than one inch when pulling with your non-dominant hand at the belt path.
-(It is normal for the car seat to have more movement at the side closer to the front seat and the top.)
+(It is normal for the car seat to have more movement at the front edge of the seat and the top.)
+We say non-dominant hand because you don’t want to do the one-inch test with all your might.

 Starting in 2003 cars were required to have two sets of LATCH in the vehicle.
 Most manufacturers put them in the two outside seating positions and do not allow you to use one anchor from each side to install a car seat using LATCH in the center.
 Some car manufacturers put more than two LATCH positions in the car.
-(Be sure to read that car manual to find the positions and if you can borrow for a center seating install.
+(Be sure to read that vehicle manual to find the positions and if you can “borrow” for a center seat install.
 If it doesn’t say, don’t do it.)

 Prior to using LATCH to install your car seat, find the lower anchors in the seating position you want to use.
 There is usually a button or label on the seat to indicate the anchor is near.

 - Determine which direction the LATCH clip needs to attached.

 - Make sure the LATCH strap is routed through the correct belt path for the direction your seat is facing.
 Make sure there are no twists.

 - Connect the LATCH clips to the anchor points